YouTube to launch music streaming service next week

 YouTube Music will launch on May 22, and include features such as personalized playlists based on a user’s YouTube history.
 The service is expected to eventually replace Google Play Music, the Alphabet Inc unit’s existing music streaming brand.

-The news sent stocks of music streaming companies Spotify and Pandora Media lower by 2 percent on Thursday morning.
+The news sent stocks of music streaming companies Spotify and Pandora lower by about 2 percent on Thursday morning.

 “Google has an advantage given YouTube’s more than a billion users and viewers.
-So, it has opportunities to convert some into YouTube Music listeners or premium subscribers,” said Ali Mogharabi, an analyst at Morningstar Research.
+So, it has opportunities to convert some into YouTube Music listeners or premium subscribers,” said Ali Mogharabi, analyst at Morningstar Research.

 The growing adoption of paid music streaming has helped wean a generation of music listeners away from free or pirated music, and has led to services such as Spotify and Apple Music becoming the recording industry’s single biggest revenue source.